chartbeat-labs/pygoth2014/README.md

 Time: 94295.837 ms
 ```

-In order to calcuate this number, Postgres has to build up a structure
+In order to calcuate this number, PostgreSQL has to build up a
-containing all the uid strings and then take that structure's
+structure containing all the uid strings and then take that
-cardinatlity.
-A naive implementation would simply be a map or a
+structure's cardinatlity.
+A naive implementation would simply be a map
-dictionary.
+or a dictionary.

 HLLs give us a way of calculating sizes of unique sets in a
 probablistic way, using far less space, but at the expense of